Sprained Ankle

 Common mechanisms of injury are:

-High Ankle Sprains are a complex injury that is often misdiagnosed in severity due to the complex nature of the injury.
-As a result, it is important to see an experienced Physical Therapist in ankle injuries for a clinical examination.
-This form of examination is often sufficient for a clinical diagnosis in mild or Grade 1 high ankle sprains.
-Still, in higher-grade sprains, a clinical examination and imaging tests are typically required.
+High ankle sprains are complex injuries that are often misdiagnosed in severity due to the complex nature of the injury.
+As a result, it is important to see an experienced physical therapist for a clinical examination in ankle injuries.
+This form of examination is often sufficient for a clinical diagnosis of mild or Grade 1 high ankle sprains.
+Still, a clinical examination and imaging tests are typically required in higher-grade sprains.

 A clinical examination should contain two special tests are often used; the Squeeze test and external rotation test.